Necessary and sufficient symmetries in Event-Chain Monte Carlo with generalized flows and Application to hard dimers: Generalized flow in ECMC

 As $\bm{\phi}(\bm{x},\bm{v}) = (\bm{\phi}_x(\bm{x},\bm{v}), \bm{\phi}_v(\bm{x},\bm{v}))$ , it leads to the invariance conditions, for $(\bm{x},\bm{v})\in\Omega\times\mathcal{V}$,

 and, for $(\bm{x},\bm{v})\in\partial(\Omega\times\mathcal{V})$,

-{ \bf Necessary symmetries.} Thus, considering a more general flow $\bm{\phi}$ than the translation $\bm{\phi}^T$ a priori imposes different necessary conditions as the ones derived in Sec.~\ref{sec:ecmc}, a priori leading to different rates $\tilde{\lambda}$ and event kernel $\tilde{Q}$ from the ones derived in Section~\ref{sec:necessary_trans}, in order to maintain the correct target distribution $\pi\otimes\mu$ invariant.
+{ \bf Necessary symmetries.} Thus, considering a more general flow $\bm{\phi}$ than the translation $\bm{\phi}^T$ a priori imposes different necessary conditions from the ones derived in Sec.~\ref{sec:ecmc}.
+This a priori leads to different rates $\tilde{\lambda}$ and event kernel $\tilde{Q}$ from the ones derived in Section~\ref{sec:necessary_trans}, in order to maintain the correct target distribution $\pi\otimes\mu$ invariant.
 The condition on the boundary (\ref{eq:cond-inv-b}) is however not impacted, e.g. the boundary kernel $\tilde{Q}_b$ obey the condition (\ref{eq:inv_gen_dev-b}) but for a generalized flow and can be set to a valid choice $Q$ from the translational case.